pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

-You can use the library's `Application` class to define event sourced
-applications.
-The `Application` class brings together a domain model
-and persistence infrastructure.

 The example below defines an event sourced application `Worlds`
 that creates and uses instances of the `World` aggregate class.

+The application class `Worlds` uses the library's application base
+class `Application`.
+The `Application` class brings together a domain
+model and persistence infrastructure.

 ```python